 - Taila-Jala Dhara: This type of Shirodhara involves the use of both warm oil and warm water.
 Taila-Jala Dhara is believed to be particularly effective for promoting physical and mental relaxation, as well as for balancing the doshas.

-- Kwatha Dhara: This involves the use of herbal decoctions as the liquid poured onto the forehead.
+- Kwatha Dhara: This involves the use of herbal decoctions as the liquid is poured onto the forehead.

 The type of Shirodhara used will depend on the individual’s specific needs and the practitioner’s recommendation.
 Each type of Shirodhara has its unique benefits and can be tailored to the individual’s needs.